Historical Price-Lists for Gibson Electric Guitars

 1961 – Gibson

 All Les Pauls changed to the new SG shape.
-The SG shape is used for Les Pauls until 1968.
+They used the SG shape for Les Pauls until 1968.

 1962 – Gibson